-Of all the fermented beverages that have taken up space in my fridge, counter top, garage, and barn, apple cider must be my favorite.
+Of all the fermented beverages that have taken up space in our fridge, counter top, garage, and barn, apple cider must be my favorite.
 It's a perfect blend of anticipation and fulfillment, effort and enjoyment.
 The way we do it, it is also a beautiful excuse to spend time with friends and transform the process, from labor into love.

 It begins in the fall.
 Or rather, it begins with the planting of a tree.
 It begins with the earth and water, and years of attention.
 But circles being what they are, it can be hard to choose a starting place, so I will just say: it begins in the fall.